marcopolo4k/vim-gbufs/README.md

 3. make a macro labelled `q` (eg `qq:%s/OLD/NEW/gENTERq`)
 4. `\gbufq` to run the macro on all the files

-There's many more workflows available with this plugin or vim search & replace in general.
+There's more workflows available with this plugin or vim search & replace in general.

 # Installation